vidbina/xetex-bilingualagreement/README.md

-# Bilinguallegal
+# bilinguallegal ⚖️📑

-The `bilinguallegal` TeX package allow for the typesetting of bilingual legal documents such as Terms and Conditions.
+A TeX package for the typesetting of bilingual legal documents such as Terms and Conditions.

 ## Usage

 The package accepts a few options that allow for different layouts.

+Observe the manner in which outline and page content are structured given the options.

  - `left` (default) or `right` indicates the main language.
 In a single-column layout this indicates the language displayed, while in a 2-column layout